jasalinasjr/ctrlesc.xyz/_posts/2025-9-24-uno-reverse-card.md

 categories: braindump
 ---

-is it just me, or am i paranoid? not every day you get an attempted social engineer attack from an potential insider threat, i suppose. i am documenting my analysis of a conversation that i had with a coworker that seemed a bit out of place.
+is it just me, or am i paranoid? not every day you get an attempted social engineer attack from an potential insider threat, i suppose. i have a tendency to over-analyze things which leads to paying attention to psychological cues and patterns in people's words and mannerisms, so i am documenting my analysis of a conversation that i had with a coworker that seemed a bit out of place.

 ### // message analysis >